Quick Stats

 - Medical/pharmaceutical research

-- Prognosis-specific support organizations
+- Prognosis-specific support organisations

 - Single community water/toxin initiatives